 The cost of admission was a little high at $128 for me and my daughter even with an online purchase discount.
 Food prices were reasonable; what you would expect at a theme park.
 There is plenty of junk food, but also some decent venues for a burger and fries.
 It is most definitely geared towards kids and families and people really into LEGO®.
 I don’t recommend this for a first date unless you AND your date are REALLY into LEGO®.

 Weez, wanted to hit the rides first.
 Heck yeah!
-There are 4 roller coasters and no, they aren’t anywhere near Magnum or Mean Streak heights and speeds, but I was pretty green by the end of the day regardless.
+There are 4 roller coasters and no, while they aren’t super tall or fast I was still pretty green by the end of the day.
 “Coastersaurus” was our favorite coaster.
 It’s like the Blue Streak and Gemini had a baby.
-Three of the 4 coasters are one train and all of the coasters are quick rides so things do move kind of fast; lines were short given that it was a Monday so I’m sure if there’s a crowd wait times are much longer than what we were experiencing.
+Three of the 4 coasters are one train, but the coasters are quick rides so things do move quickly.
+The lines were short given that it was a Monday.
+So, I’m sure if there are crowds wait times would be longer than what we experienced.
 There is one coaster that’s exactly like the Wildcat at Cedar Point and I’ll never ride that one again.
 Ugh.
 It pushed the Gaviscon limit for sure.
 I can’t handle spinny rides or ones with constant turns; I get sick riding in the backseat of cars.

 While I got my sea legs back, Weez jumped on a few of the kid rides.
 I do have to say, she was very disappointed all the coasters required me to ride with her.
-She’s 48 inches tall and DYING to ride the big kid rides by herself, but rules are, anyone between the height of 40” and 52” must ride with an adult.
+She’s 48 inches tall and DYING to ride the big kid rides by herself.
+However, the rules are, anyone between the height of 40” and 52” must ride with an adult.
 Oy vey…I should have brought the Tums.

 There is a FANTASTIC section called Imagination Zone.
-This area emphasizes exploring and creation, while showcasing seven of the most visually exciting LEGO® models in the world, including a replica of Albert Einstein’s head.
+This area emphasizes exploring and creation while showcasing seven of the most visually exciting LEGO® models in the world.
+It even has a replica of Albert Einstein’s head.
 Yes, that’s Weez picking his nose… Come on, she’s 8 and I’m her mom.

-Imagination Zone is perfect for school outings and given that it was a Monday and only Pasco County schools were closed for the day, this area was closed to us for school group sessions.
-But, it did open around 4:30pm and Weez was able to design her own LEGO® car in the Build and Test zone.
-She was annoyed that another kid’s car turned and stopped hers from crossing the finish line in one run, but when I explained, “Honey, his veered.
+Imagination Zone is perfect for school outings.
+Given that it was a Monday and only Pasco County schools were closed for the day, this area was closed to us for school group sessions.
+But, it did open around 4:30 pm and Weez was able to design her own LEGO® car in the Build and Test zone.
+She was annoyed that another kid’s car turned and stopped hers from crossing the finish line.
+However, when I explained, “Honey, his veered.
 Yours went straight.
 Yours was engineered properly,” she was proud of her little car.